 A lot of information about public employees is confidential.
 It’s well known, however, that what public employees get paid is public.
 So does that mean that their time sheets are public records?
-This post addresses the question of whether time sheets are public records using the framework I presented in my last post.
+This post addresses the question of whether time sheets are public records using the framework I presented in this post.
 Imagine that a citizen has requested copies of time sheets for all hourly paid employees in a particular department of a local government for the entire current fiscal year.
 Must the local government provide copies of the time sheets?
 May it?
 Let’s start with the first question in framework.

 1. Does a record exist that corresponds to the request?
 (If not, no disclosure is required.
 If so, continue to question 2.)

 Any public agency that has employees paid on an hourly basis has time sheets that are used to determine how much their periodic payments should be.
 These may be paper records, or they may be electronic.
 Either way, these are records that correspond to the request, so we go to the next question, right?